Montreal's Fintech Talent Market Looks Affordable. It Is Not.

 KiTalent brings sector-specific intelligence and direct headhunting capability to senior leadership searches across Montreal.

+Searches in Montreal are managed from KiTalent's New York hub, with support from our other hubs when the candidate pool crosses markets.
 Posting a senior role on a job board in Montreal and waiting for applications is a strategy designed to fail.
 The city's executive talent pool is shaped by forces that make conventional recruitment methods inadequate: overlapping sector competition for a narrow bilingual leadership class, regulatory obligations that reshape candidate eligibility, and a research ecosystem that makes the most valuable leaders invisible to standard sourcing.

 Bill 96 has intensified francisation requirements for businesses operating in Quebec.
 Firms above a certain size must demonstrate French-language capability across their operations, from documentation to internal communications.
 For executive hiring, this means the pool of qualified candidates is not simply "leaders with sector expertise."
 It is "leaders with sector expertise who are fluent in French, comfortable in English, and prepared to manage compliance obligations that do not exist in Toronto or Vancouver."
 That constraint alone eliminates a large share of otherwise qualified candidates.
 Senior leaders who combine operational depth with genuine bilingual fluency are courted constantly.
 Most are not looking for new roles.